Measuring Customer Satisfaction With Our Health Tool

-With TeamSupport’s new Customer Distress Index reporting feature, customer support teams can now predict customers’ dissatisfaction before it escalates
+Using TeamSupport's proprietary Customer Distress Index (CDI TM) to predict customer dissatisfaction before it escalates

-The variables included in the calculation of TeamSupport’s new CDI feature include:
+The variables included in the calculation of TeamSupport’s CDI feature include:

-• Total tickets created during the lifetime of the customer’s account: A high number here could indicate a customer who has needed a lot of help and assistance as compared to other customers.
+• Total tickets created during the lifetime of the customer’s account: A high number here could indicate a customer who has experienced frequent challenges with the business's product or services.

 • Tickets created in the last 30 days: This may be an early indicator of problems with a particular customer.

-• Tickets currently open: A high number here could highlight a customer who is frustrated with a lack of follow up from your support team.
+• Tickets currently open: A high number here could highlight a customer who is frustrated due to a lack of follow up from your support team.

-• Average time open: There is a direct correlation between how long a ticket has been open and customer frustration level.
+• Average time open: Long open times could signify customer distress because there is a direct correlation between how long a ticket has been open and customer frustration levels.

-• Average time to close: This could indicate frustration because of the lack of timeliness in resolving issues.
+• Average time to close: A lengthy average here can indicate frustration because of the lack of timeliness in resolving issues.

-Additionally, we've added a CDI Trend Indicator so that customer support teams can keep an eye on upward or downward movement.
-The Indicator shows whether the CDI is trending higher (not a good thing), or moving in the right direction (lower) based on the average CDI of the past 7 days for that customer.
+Additionally, our CDI Trend Indicator enables customer support teams to keep an eye on upward or downward movement on their customer's satisfaction levels.
+The Indicator shows whether the CDI is trending higher (not a good thing) or moving in the right direction (lower), based on the average CDI from the past 7 days for that customer.